beancount/docs/docs/beancount_language_syntax.md

       Expenses:Taxes:TY2014:Medicare       66.92 USD     ; Medicare
       Expenses:Taxes:TY2014:StateNY       277.90 USD     ; New York taxes
       Expenses:Taxes:TY2014:SDI             1.20 USD     ; Disability insurance

+The Amount in “Postings” can also be an arithmetic expression using `( ) * / - +` .
+For example,

+    2014-10-05 * "Costco" "Shopping for birthday"
+      Liabilities:CreditCard:CapitalOne         -45.00          USD
+      Assets:AccountsReceivable:John            ((40.00/3) + 5) USD
+      Assets:AccountsReceivable:Michael         40.00/3         USD
+      Expenses:Shopping

 The crucial and only constraint on postings is that the sum of their balance amounts must be zero.
 This is explained in full detail below.